aidenlab/mmba/README.md

 I ran this new program on the entire genome at 1 kb resolution.
 The entire process took 3675 seconds, 508 of which took reading in the matrix.
 It required 80 iterations.
 When run on same data at 2 kb resolution (still 2.06 B non-zero entries) it took 1014 seconds, 434 of which were spent reading the matrix.
 It required only 22 iterations (removing only 2% of rows) - this is the reason for such a speed-up.
 ```

+# Scaling

+There are two C functions in two files:
+- `myScale.c`: driver code which uses `scale1.c`
+- `scale1.c`: the function which performs matrix scaling while myScale.c is an example of main program calling scale1.c.

+At the moment all is hard-coded:
+limit for the number of nonzero elements (`m1` - currently 140,000,123)
+maximum number of iterations (`maxiter` - currently 200)
+desired relative error (`tol` - currently 0.001)
+file to output the scaling vector (`outfile` - currently `junk.bfile`)

+It also expects 3 command line arguments:
+the first one is the name of the file where the matrix is; it should contain triplets of i,j,x where i and j are the row and column indices and x is the counts number; please note that i and j are (base 1) indices and not genomic coordinates
+the second argument is the file to read the target vector from; should have one value per row and contain at least as many entries as the matrix number of rows/columns (if it has more these values are ignored and the output vector will have them as NaNs)
+the third argument is the percentage of nonzero rows/columns to be filtered out (put 0.02 for 2%, etc.)

+# Compiling
+`g++ -O3 -lm -o scale.a myScale.c scale1.c`
+alternatively I make a shared library by
+`g++ -O3 -shared -c -lm -o scale1.so scale1.c `
+and then
+`g++ -O3 -o scale.a myScale.c scale1.so`